natanbs/Ping-pong/README.md

 Kubernates with Flask apps that query ping to a Redis db (separate pods) and returns pong counts.

+PV PVC storage implemented.
+After redis pod is restarted, the count is not reset.

 To run the app run the commands:

 ```bash